 Consider something they love that they can do again and again (and again if you have a toddler).

 Experiences or annual or monthly passes can be a huge hit if you pick the right one.
 Children who love animals could love an annual Zoo pass.
 What about a pass to Kelly Tarlton’s for the shark fiend (or the experience to go and swim with a shark).
 For the active child, your local trampoline park can be a winner.
 Do you have a theme park nearby for the adrenaline junkie?
 What about dance classes for the budding dancer?
 Actually classes for any favourite activity can be well received (dance, performance, riding, art etc); you name it; the options are only limited by the recipients interests.

 What else does your recipient love doing again and again?
 Is it reading?
 Then include books.
 Gratitude journals make great gifts for the budding writer, there’s always colouring-in for the artist or activity/puzzle books for the strategist (and don’t forget crosswords or suduko for the older set).

 And there you have it, a slightly different way of thinking about gifts this year.
 Something that’s not going to have the recipient rushing to the next present as soon as it’s been opened, but something to be appreciated when it’s received, and hopefully for some time after that!

-I love gift giving, but it really is about the thought behind it.
+I love gift giving (which is why I create 12 days of Christmas Giveaways every year), but it really is about the thought behind it.
 So don’t stress, just get to know the person you’re gifting to, think about their response to the gift – and the rest will fall into place.